intmus/inttheory19-20/_04-intro-rhythm/a2-simplemeter.md

 -They divide the beat in two equal parts

-What do the top and bottom numbers of time signatures mean?
+Describe top and bottom numbers of time signatures.

 -The top number is the number of beats in a measure; the bottom number shows which rhythmic value gets the beat

-Beaming
+Discuss beaming.

 -I can see where each beat starts and the divisions and subdivisions